tadeu-dutra/conversao-distancia/README.md

 After following the above steps, the application will be running, and you can interact with it through the web interface.
 Enter the values and desired units to perform the conversions.

+## Uploading to Docker Hub

+To upload your Docker image to Docker Hub, follow these steps:

+1. **Create a Docker Hub Account**
+   - If you don’t already have a Docker Hub account, sign up at [Docker Hub](https://hub.docker.com/).

+2. **Log in to Docker Hub**
+   - In your terminal, log in to your Docker Hub account:
+     ```bash
+     docker login
+     ```

+3. **Tag and Push the Docker Image**
+   - Before pushing the image, tag it with your Docker Hub username and repository name.
+   - Is a best practice to use an specific version instead of only 'latest' in order to avoid break changes in the future.
+So it is advisable to have both uploaded to the Docker Registry, the current version as well as the latest.
+     ```bash
+     docker push your-username/conversao-distancia:v1
+     docker tag your-username/conversao-distancia:v1 tadeu/conversao-distancia:latest
+     docker push your-username/conversao-distancia:latest
+     ```

+4. **Verify the Upload**
+   - Go to your Docker Hub account and check if the image appears in your repositories.

 ## Technologies Used

 - Python